jxmai/Online-List-Update/README.md

-# Online-List-Update
+## Academic Group Project (Online algorithm) Fall 2018

 Project to compare list update algorithms in paid-exchanges-only model.
+To learn about list update problem click [here](https://en.wikipedia.org/wiki/List_update_problem).

 ## Instructions on how to run the project

 Requirements:
 - matplotlib